Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Numerical Study

 \subsection{Multi-ISO Simulations}

-To evaluate RCHP's operation and profitability across different regions, we conducted multi-ISO simulations.
+To assess the operation and profitability of the RCHP across different regions, we conducted multi-ISO simulations.
 In addition to NYISO, we incorporated LMPs and renewable generation data from CAISO and MISO to determine RCHP's optimal real-time operational decisions and corresponding profits \cite{EIA_CAISO, EIA_MISO}.
-Fig. \ref{fig:MultiISO-CF} illustrates its operating profit in 2022 under a hydrogen price of \$4/kg, when deployed in these three regions and colocated with either solar or wind generation.
+Fig. \ref{fig:MultiISO-CF} presents the operating profits in 2022 under a hydrogen price of \$4/kg, for deployments in these three regions and colocated with either solar or wind generation.
+Detailed revenue breakdowns are provided in the Appendix (Tables~\ref{tab:breakdown_CAISO}-\ref{tab:breakdown_MISO}).

 Across all regions, model M2 achieved the highest operating profit among all market participation models, while also reducing profitability disparities between resources and regions.
 For an RCHP with fixed capacity, the greatest economic benefit was observed in MISO, where the average renewable generation level was the highest.
 The substantial revenue generated from selling abundant renewable energy in MISO also explains why, in this region, the RCHP earned higher profits under model M1-p than under M1-c.
 In contrast, the opposite trend was observed in NYISO and CAISO.